havido/Cookbook-Application/README.md

 ### User stories

-- As a user, I want to be able to filter recipes based on types of dish, ingredients, dietary requirements, and/or time consumption
+- As a user, I want to be able to filter recipes based on names, ingredients, dietary requirements, and/or time consumption
 - As a user, I want to be able to view the list of recipes after filtering
 - As a user, I want to be able to add my recipes to my collections